Life Insurance After Heart Tests: What Insurers Look For and How to Qualify

 With that information, we’ll help you find the best rates available.

-Brain natriuretic peptide (BNP) is a cardiac-related hormone.
+Brain natriuretic peptide (BNP) is a hormone associated with the heart.
 BNP consists of an inactive hormone (NT-proBNP) and an active hormone (BNP).

 BNP and NT-proBNP are blood tests used to diagnose and monitor heart failure.